outdreamer/build-a-cure/docs/tasks/new_examples.md

 		- identify vertex variables first & approximate
 			- identify vertex variables first & derive other variables with vertex variables to create approximation function
 		- identify problem types & corresponding solution aggregation/integration method for that set of types, then apply
+	 	- generate & apply other interfaces with interface components (connection, requirement, structure, abstraction, set, independence)
+			- interfaces have common components/variables (like interaction functions, bases, concepts, structure, types) which can be used to create alternate interfaces
+				- example:
+				 	- combine info, 'time' base, & types to create a new interface, combination interface, or interface structure
+				 		- 'type state network'
+				 		- 'network of contexts/conditions/assumptions'

+	- apply interface query that is likeliest to capture the most different/verifiable/incorrect info, which can be quickly tested for relevance or used to filter the solution space the most efficiently

 	- solve problem by removing problem structures (remove structures of conflict, error, bias, limits, over-prioritization) or adding solution structures (add structures of organization, relevance, efficiency, like aligning with intent & connecting to/building on a logical foundation) and integrating these structures with neutral structures like interaction layers and systems
 		- identify useful structures (like combinations) of useful cross-interface concepts (like difference, energy, vertex, random) to use as conceptual attribute interfaces to solve a problem on

 	- identify useful structures for converting problem structures into solution structures, & apply to problem space to derive solution structures
 		- attribute structures
 			- opposite structures can produce solution structures bc problems may be completely different from solutions